Supporting UB’s Historic Move Downtown

 Saving UB–and taxpayers–$700,000 per month

-UB officials estimate that construction on the new Jacobs School of Medicine and Biomedical Sciences began a full year earlier than anticipated thanks to strategic land securement and flexible financing through FNUB, Inc., one of our affiliates.
+UB officials estimate that construction on the new Jacobs School of Medicine and Biomedical Sciences began at least a full year earlier than anticipated thanks to strategic land securement and flexible financing through FNUB, Inc., one of our affiliates.
 On a project of this scale starting construction a year early saved UB (and, by extension, New York State taxpayers) an estimated $700,000 per month in construction inflation costs.

 Growing the local economy